Harper College

 Career Ready Icon

-The Associate in Applied Science (AAS) degree is designed to prepare you for immediate entry into this career field.
+The Associate in Applied Science (AAS) degree prepares you for immediate entry into junior accountant positions in commercial, nonprofit or governmental organizations.
 Coursework in the AAS may also prepare you to transfer to a four-year college or university.

 Stackable Certificates Icon